TaraRhoseyn/javascript_card_memory_game/README.md

 #### Feature 7: The score tracker

-On all difficulty levels of the game a score counter is visible just beneath the game board that keeps track of how many correct pairs have been matched in the game.
+On all difficulty levels of the game a score counter is visible beneath the game board that keeps track of how many correct pairs have been matched in the game.
 Once the maximum score is reached (all pairs found) an alert will display in the browser to the user congratulating them on their win and encouraging further play.

 The score counter: